learnqc/code_js/README.md

 - Plugins:
     - `HtmlWebpackPlugin`: Generates HTML files for all pages
     - `CopyWebpackPlugin`: Copies static assets like `colormap.json`
-    - `Lit`: For building web components used in the quantum state visualizer
+    - `Lit`: For building web components used in the quantum transformation simulator

 ## License